Mazon/dotfiles/README.md

 # Usage

-Trying to be a clean and functional stack for engineering command line. alacritty as terminal, zsh, tmux and nvim configuration.
+Trying to be a clean and functional stack without too much bloat but still get nice quality of life features.

+alacritty as terminal, zsh, tmux and nvim configuration.
 Can use the configurations separate or together.

 Highlights:
-- leader <space> for vim and tmux.
+- leader '<space>' for vim and tmux.
 - tmux and nvim integration, use ctrl + hjkl to move between apps.

-## Alacritty
+## alacritty

-## Tmux
+## tmux

 `ctrl + space then shift + I` to install plugins